simupy/simupy/README.md

 and makes sense in general for hybrid-time simulation.

 By choice, control design is outside the scope of SimuPy.
 So controller design tools (for example, feedback linearization, sliding mode, "adapative", etc) should be in its own library, but analysis tools that might help in controller design could be appropriate here (Lie Algebra, features described in future goals, etc)

+Notation:
+x is the state (vector) of the system, x_i is a component of state, colloquially state variable or collectively states similarly, y and u are output and input of the system.

+x'(t)  = f(t,x,u)  is the state equation (pluralized colloquially?) according to Khalil, Hespanha, Hangos.
+Boyd calls them dynamics equations??

+y(t) = h(t,x) is the output equation (pluralized colloquially).